 Where can I find it?

-Henna can be found in herbalist shops, natural products stores, and in some stores that carry Arabic products.
-It can also be purchased online.
+You can find henna in herbalist shops, natural products stores, and in some stores that carry Arabic products.
+People also find it online.

-You should choose a quality henna product that doesn’t contain any chemical ingredients and is completely organic.
-There are many products that list henna as one of their ingredients, but they aren’t all natural.
-Take note if the product is pure henna powder, or merely contains henna as there is a big difference between the two.
-In this article, we were referring to pure henna in powder form.
+You should choose a quality product that doesn’t contain any chemical additives and is completely organic.
+There are many products that list this as one of their ingredients, but they aren’t all completely natural.
+Pay attention to whether the product is pure henna powder, or merely contains some of it.
+There’s a big difference between the two.
+This article is about the pure substance in powder form.